-Mental Health First Aid (MHFA) is a course designed to teach the general public how to recognize symptoms of mental health problems, how to offer and provide initial help, and how to guide a person towards appropriate treatments and other supportive help.
-As a certified Mental Health First Aider, you will know how to implement the five-step MHFA Action Plan.
+Mental Health First Aid (MHFA) is an 8-hour course that teaches you how to identify, understand and respond to signs of mental illnesses and substance use disorders.
+The training gives you the skills you need to reach out and provide initial help and support to someone who may be developing a mental health or substance use problem or experiencing a crisis.
+As a certified Mental Health First Aider, you will know how to implement the 5-Step MHFA Action Plan.

 Participants in the MHFA courses have demonstrated improved confidence in providing initial help, increased the help that is given, and reduced stigma regarding mental health disorders.
 These results have fostered the international adoption and adaptation of the Mental Health First Aid, originally created in Australia.

 There are two types of Mental Health First Aid courses — adult and youth.